What is IN2NYC?

 The activities that IN2NYC entrepreneurs will perform within their partner school’s community will reflect the alignment between the entrepreneur’s business activities and their partner school’s mission.
 Thus, the activities performed by entrepreneurs will not only benefit the school, but will also benefit the entrepreneur’s business (e.g. acquiring staff, conducting relevant research, etc.).
 This alignment between the entrepreneur’s business and partner school’s mission is necessary for entrepreneurs to be able to qualify for cap-exempt H-1B visas.

-No. Entrepreneurs do not need to be affiliated with any CUNY school or incubator to participate in the program.
+No. Entrepreneurs do not need to be affiliated with a partner school or incubator to participate in the program.

 Do partner schools become involved in the operation of entrepreneurs' businesses?